Code-Institute-Submissions/getMyTattoo/README.md

 To improve speed I added lazy loading by adding loading="lazy" to all my images.

-This is the result for the mobile version with Lighthouse:
+This is the result of the mobile version with Lighthouse:

 ![Lighthouse mobile testing](static/documents/imagery/lighthouseMobile.png)

-And this is the result for the desktop version:
+And this is the result of the desktop version:

 ![Lighthouse mobile testing](static/documents/imagery/lighthouseDesktop.png)

-The website is mobile friendly, as tested with [Google Test Mobile Friendly](https://search.google.com/test/mobile-friendly):
+The website is mobile-friendly, as tested with [Google Test Mobile Friendly](https://search.google.com/test/mobile-friendly):

 ![Google Test Mobile Friendly testing](static/documents/imagery/mobileFriendly.png)